alescdb/basehref/README.md

 and build your project with :

 ```
-pub run build_runner build
+pub run build_runner build --delete-conflicting-outputs --release --output ./build
 ```

-The result is stored in `web/index.basehref.html` (to my knowledge there is no way to change the `index.html` in place) : https://stackoverflow.com/questions/52397358/dart-build-config-rename-buildstep-inputid-file
+The result is stored in `./build/web/index.basehref.html` (to my knowledge there is no way to replace the `index.html` with a `Builder` and/or `PostProcessBuilder`) : https://stackoverflow.com/questions/52397358/dart-build-config-rename-buildstep-inputid-file